 In WD6[1], a merge candidate list is constructed for inter skip/merge modes and a AMVP candidate list is also constructed for inter AMVP mode using the motion vectors of the neighboring blocks to decode the current CU’s motion vectors, and also, sub-block based prediction methods has been adopted, sub-block temporal motion vector prediction, which constructing motion vector candidate using neighboring block of current CU.

-When the position of the neighboring block is out of the left or right picture boundaries or the position of neighboring block’s motion vector is outside the boundary of picture, the motion vector candidate is excluded from the candidate list.
+When the position of the neighboring block is out of the left or right picture boundaries or the position of neighboring block’s motion vector is outside the picture, the motion vector candidate is excluded from the candidate list.
 Therefore, in the case of the CU adjacent to the picture boundary, the coding efficiency is reduced as compared with the other blocks due to the lack of merge candidates.

 To alleviate this problem, this contribution employs a wrap-around motion vector prediction candidate which is a motion vector of the block of wrap-around offset position into the candidate list for the blocks adjacent to the picture boundary.

 The boundary of the picture, in general, belongs to a background, and the motion of the background is likely to be denoted a global motion.
 If so, the motions of the left and right boundary regions in a picture are similar.
-In addition, the picture reformed om ERP or PERP formats has higher motion similarity than in non-360 pictures because the left and right picture boundaries are connected to each other.
+In addition, the picture reformed on ERP or PERP formats has higher motion similarity than in non-360 pictures because the left and right picture boundaries are connected to each other.
 In VVC6.0, the horizontal wrap-around motion compensation technology has already been adopted [2].

 In WD6, the process of constructing the spatial and temporal candidate list for merge/skip and AMVP modes of the current CU proceeds in the order of A0, B0, B1, A1, B2 and C0, C1 in Fig. 1, Fig. 2, respectively.